visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 When you open one of your files, the database server should match the file extension of the file that you tried to open with the list of file extensions that your plug-in accepts, causing your plug-in to be loaded and used for opening the file.
 You can verify that VisIt_ used your plug-in by opening the **File Information** window (see :numref:`Figure %s <fileinformationwin>`) in the VisIt_ GUI and looking for the name of your plug-in in the listed information.

-If your plug-in wasn't used by VisIt_, it may mean that other formats can read the same extensions as your plugin.
+If your plug-in wasn't used by VisIt_, it may mean that other formats can read the same extensions as your plug-in.
-In that case, you would need to select your plugin from the **Open file as type:** dropdown option in the **File open** window to make VisIt_ choose your plugin.
+In that case, you would need to select your plug-in from the **Open file as type:** dropdown option in the **File open** window to make VisIt_ choose your plug-in.

 Note that at this stage, the database server should be properly loading your database reader plug-in but since no code to actually read your files has yet been added to the AVT source code files, no plottable meshes or variables will be available.